grzegorznowak/ansible-elasticsearch/README.md

 This role also uses [Ansible tags](http://docs.ansible.com/ansible/playbooks_tags.html).
 Run your playbook with the `--list-tasks` flag for more information.

+## Molecule Tests

+* remember to invoke `sudo sysctl -w vm.max_map_count=262144` on the host before running any tests/playbooks
+* otherwise refer to the molecule manual for the basic usage

 ## Testing

 This playbook uses [Kitchen](https://kitchen.ci/) for CI and local testing.